mzechmeister/serval/README.md

 pip install barycorrpy
 ```
 See also https://github.com/shbhuk/barycorrpy/wiki/1.-Installation for other possibilities.
+Note there is a numpy 1.14.0 einsum issue which I reported in https://github.com/astropy/astropy/issues/7051#issuecomment-356861381.
+I fixed this by removing the unicode_literals in https://github.com/astropy/astropy/blob/v2.0.x/astropy/coordinates/builtin_frames/utils.py.
+But there might be other ways.

 A few c programs come precompiled.
 Therefore, it is likely not necessary to compile but in case (e.g. Mac OS) ...
 ```bash